-1 Introduction
+1. Introduction

-The problem of detecting circular features is very important for image analysis, in particular for industrial applications such as automatic inspection of manufactured products and components, aided vectorisation of drawings, target detection etc. [1].
-Circular Hough transform (HT) [2] is arguably the most common technique for circle detection in digital images.
+The problem of detecting circular features is very important for image analysis, in particular for industrial applications such as automatic inspection of manufactured products and components, aided vectorization of drawings, target detection, etc. [1].
+Circular Hough transform [2] is arguably the most common technique for circle detection in digital images.
 A typical Hough-based approach employs an edge detector to infer locations and radius values.
 Averaging, filtering and histogramming of the transformed space are subsequently applied.
-The approach demands a large storage space as threedimensional cells to store operational parameters (x, y, r), seriously constraining the overall performance to low processing speeds.
-In HT methods, circle's parameters are poorly defined under noisy conditions [3] yielding a longer processing time which constrains their application.
-In order to overcome such problems, researchers have proposed new HT-based approaches such as the probabilistic HT [4], the randomised HT (RHT) [5] and the fuzzy HT [6].
-In [7], Lu and Tan proposed a novel approach based on RHT called iterative randomised HT (IRHT) that achieves better results on complex images and noisy environments.
+The approach demands a large storage space as 3-D cells to store operational parameters (x, y, r), seriously constraining the overall performance to low processing speeds.
+In Hough Transform methods, circle's parameters are poorly defined under noisy conditions [3] yielding a longer processing time which constraints their application.
+In order to overcome such problems, researchers have proposed new Hough transform-based (HT) approaches such as the probabilistic HT [4], the randomized HT (RHT) [5] and the fuzzy HT (FHT) [6].
+In [7], Lu & Tan proposed a novel approach based on RHT called Iterative Randomized HT (IRHT) that achieves better results on complex images and noisy environments.
 Such implementation applies iteratively the RHT to a given region of interest which has been previously defined from the latest estimation of ellipse/circle parameters.

-Alternatively to the HT, the shape recognition problem in computer vision has also been handled with optimisation methods.
-In particular, genetic algorithms (GAs) have recently been used for important shape detection tasks.
-For instance, Roth and Levine [8] have proposed the use of GA for extracting geometrical primitives.
-Lutton and Martinez [9] have developed an improvement of the aforementioned method, whereas Yao et al. [10] have proposed a multipopulation GA to detect ellipses.
-In [11], GA have been used for template matching despite the available pattern that has been modified by an unknown affine transformation.
-Ayala-Ramirez et al. [12] have presented a GA-based circle detector which is able to detect multiple circles on real images but failing frequently on imperfect circles.
+Alternatively to the Hough Transform, the shape recognition problem in computer vision has also been handled with optimization methods.
+In particular, Genetic Algorithms (GA) have recently been used for important shape detection tasks.
+For instance, Roth and Levine have proposed the use of GA for extracting geometrical primitives [8].
+Lutton et al have developed an improvement of the aforementioned method in [9] while Yao et al have proposed a multi-population GA to detect ellipses [10].
+In [11], GA have been used for template matching despite the available pattern has been modified by an unknown affine transformation.
+Ayala-Ramirez et al have presented a GA based circle detector in [12] which is able to detect multiple circles on real images but failing frequently on imperfect circles.

-This paper assumes the circle detection problem as an optimisation algorithm and develops an alternative approach based on Learning Automata (LA) [13-15].
-LA is an adaptive decision-making method that operates at an unknown random environment while progressively improving their performance via a learning process.
-A probability density function is defined over the parameter space where each parameter (or parameters in case of a multidimensional problem) represents an action which is applied to a random environment.
+This paper assumes the circle detection problem as an optimization algorithm and develops an alternative approach based on Learning Automata (LA) [13-15].
+LA is an adaptive decision making method that operate at an unknown random environment while progressively improving their performance via a learning process.
+A probability density function is defined over the parameter space where each parameter

+(or parameters in case of a multidimensional problem) represents an action which is applied to a random environment.
 The corresponding response from the environment, which is also known as reinforcement signal, is used by the automata to update the probability density function at each stage in order to select its next action.
 The procedure continues until an optimal action is defined.

-The main motivation behind the use of LA refers to its abilities as global optimiser for multimodal surfaces.
-Optimisation techniques based on LA fall into the random search class.
-The distinguishing characteristic of automatabased learning is that the searching for the optimal parameter vector is performed within the space of probability distributions which has been defined over the parameter space rather than over the parameter space itself [16].
-Therefore, LA has been used to solve different sorts of engineering problems, for instance, pattern recognition [17], adaptive control [18], signal processing [19], power systems [20] and computer vision [21].
-Other interesting applications for multimodal complex function optimisation based on the LA have been proposed in [19, 22-24], yet showing that their performance is comparable to (GA) [23].
+The main motivation behind the use of LA refers to its abilities as global optimizer for multimodal surfaces.
+Optimization techniques based on Learning Automata (LA) fall into the random search class.
+The distinguishing characteristic of automata-based learning is that the searching for the optimal parameter vector is performed within the space of probability distributions which has been defined over the parameter space rather than over the parameter space itself [16].
+Therefore LA has been employed to solve different sorts of engineering problems, for instance, pattern recognition [17], adaptive control [18], signal processing [19], power systems [20] and computer vision [21].
+Other interesting applications for multimodal complex function optimization based on the LA have been proposed in [19, 22, 23, 24], yet showing that their performance is comparable to (GA) [23].